Flights to Ukraine halted or redirected

-Some airlines have canceled or diverted flights to Ukraine amid warnings from the West that an invasion by Russia is imminent despite intensive weekend talks between Moscow and Washington.
+Some airlines have cancelled or diverted flights to Ukraine amid warnings from the West that an invasion by Russia is imminent despite intensive weekend talks between Moscow and Washington.

-In an hour-long call Saturday with Russian President Vladimir Putin, President Joe Biden said an invasion of Ukraine would cause "widespread human suffering" and that the West was committed to diplomacy to end the crisis but "equally prepared for other scenarios," the White House said.
+In an hour-long call with Russian President Vladimir Putin, President Joe Biden said an invasion of Ukraine would cause "widespread human suffering" and that the West was committed to diplomacy to end the crisis but "equally prepared for other scenarios", the White House said.
 It offered no suggestion that the call diminished the threat of an imminent war in Europe.

-On Friday, Biden's national security adviser, Jake Sullivan, warned that US intelligence shows a Russian invasion could begin within days.
+Biden's national security adviser, Jake Sullivan, warned that US intelligence shows a Russian invasion could begin within days.
 Ukrainian President Volodymyr Zelenskyy has played down invasion concerns, urging the country to remain calm.

-Russia denies it intends to invade Ukraine but has massed well over 100,000 troops near its border and has sent troops to exercises in neighboring Belarus.
+Russia denies it intends to invade Ukraine but has massed well over 100,000 troops near its border and has sent troops to exercises in neighbouring Belarus.
 US officials say Russia's buildup of firepower has reached the point where it could invade on short notice.

 The US picked up intelligence that Russia is looking at Wednesday as a target date, according to a US official familiar with the findings.
-The official, who was not authorized to speak publicly and did so only on condition of anonymity, would not say how definitive the intelligence was.
+The official, who was not authorised to speak publicly and did so only on condition of anonymity, would not say how definitive the intelligence was.

-"I believe that today in the information space, there is a lot of information," Zelenskyy said Saturday.
+"I believe that today in the information space, there is a lot of information," Zelenskyy said at the weekend.
 "We understand all the risks, we understand that there are risks.
 If you, or anyone else, has additional information regarding a 100 per cent Russian invasion starting on the 16th, please forward that information to us."

-Reflecting the West's concerns, Dutch airline KLM has canceled flights to Ukraine until further notice, the company said Saturday.
+Reflecting the West's concerns, Dutch airline KLM has cancelled flights to Ukraine until further notice, the company said.

 Dutch sensitivity to potential danger in Ukrainian airspace is high following the 2014 shooting down of a Malaysian jetliner flying from Amsterdam to Kuala Lumpur as it flew over a part of eastern Ukraine held by Russia-backed rebels.
 All 298 people aboard died, including 198 Dutch citizens.